Keeping a close eye on your credit score is an essential practice if you want to maintain your financial health.

 If you're looking to establish good credit or improve the score you have now, there are some surefire ways to do so.
 Let's take a brief look at ways that you can help you out.

-Keeping consistent and timely payments for all of your bills, especially bills for loans, is extremely important when it comes to keeping good credit.
+Keeping consistent and timely payments for all of your bills, especially loan repayments, is extremely important when it comes to keeping good credit.
 Missed payments, especially numerous ones, are an indication to lenders that you might not be creditworthy.

 So, if you're looking to try and increase your score for the long-haul, timely payments are the first step.
-Making payments takes a little while to boost your score, but they're one of the most effective ways to drop your score in a heartbeat if you miss them.
+Making payments on time takes a little while to boost your score, but if you miss a few payments, your score could drop in a heartbeat.

 Next, try taking out a line of credit that you can use to simply boost your credit and use it for nothing else.
 In other words, use this line of credit simply as a tool to raise your credit score instead of using the money you borrow as you please.

-It doesn't matter how much you spend and repay.
+It doesn't matter how much you spend.
 What matters is that you use the card at least once during each pay period and pay off the balance in full and on time.

 Another big indication of your creditworthiness is your debt-to-income ratio.
 It's a lot harder to increase the amount of income that you earn than it is to knock down the principal value of your debts.